bisdn/bisdn-linux/BUILDING_DETAILS.md

 This document covers details that may be useful to some users.

+All examples build for `generic-x86-64`.
+Replace it with `generic-armel-iproc` when building for ARM.

 ## Building additional yocto packages

 Assuming the packages you want to add are already present in one of the